aptos-foundation/AIPs/aips/move-spec-verifier.md

 ## Specification

-The specification verification tool is placed inside the `aptos-core` repository, providing two additional `aptos` subcommands - `spec-verify` and `mutate`.
+The specification testing tool is placed inside the `aptos-core` repository, providing two additional `aptos` subcommands - `spec-test` and `mutate`.

 The `mutate` command is responsible for generating mutants from the Move source code.
 The Move mutator tool takes the source code as input and generates mutants by introducing small changes in the code.
 The changes are based on the mutation operators.
 Basically, the `mutate` command traverses the source files and applies mutation operators (making new mutants) to all possible places.
 Each mutant is saved in a separate file - one mutation per file.
 Before saving, the mutant can be checked by trying to compile it to avoid passing invalid mutants to the Move Prover.